2018 Webinar: Portal Vein Thrombosis in Cirrhosis: Causes and Consequences

 Dr. Andrés Cárdenas is currently a Consultant and Clinical Professor of the Institute of Digestive Diseases and Metabolism at Hospital Clinic and University of Barcelona.
 During his residency in Internal Medicine at Boston University Medical Center, he became interested in advanced liver disease, further pursuing a Research Fellowship in Hepatology for 2 years at Hospital Clinic and University of Barcelona in Spain.
 He returned to Harvard Medical School and BIDMC for his Clinical Fellowship in Gastroenterology and Hepatology.
 Dr. Cárdenas is Board Certified in Internal Medicine, Gastroenterology and Hepatology by the American Board of Internal Medicine.
 His main expertise and research interests are complications of cirrhosis, interventional procedures in patients with cirrhosis and portal hypertension and biliary complications in liver transplant recipients.

 Cristina Ripoll (Moderator)

-Dr. Cristina Ripoll is currently an attending physician in the gastroenterology division of the internal medicine I department of the Martin- Luther University Halle Wittenberg, Germany.
+Cristina Ripoll, MD is currently an attending physician in the gastroenterology division of the internal medicine I department of the Martin- Luther University Halle Wittenberg, Germany.
 She did her GI and hepatology and transplant training in the Gregorio Marañón Hospital in Madrid, Spain.
 She did a post-doctoral fellowship at Yale University with Prof. Groszmann and Prof. Garcia-Tsao.
 Her main research interests are complications of cirrhosis and portal hypertension.
 She is currently the secretary of the portal hypertension SIG.